 The “chained” Consumer Price Index (CPI) for making cost-of-living adjustments (COLAs) was incorporated into the tax code with the 2017 revision of the tax law.
-It was a little-noticed provision that adjusts tax brackets and eligibility for deductions and is expected to push more Americans into higher tax brackets more quickly.
+It was a little-noticed provision that adjusts tax brackets and eligibility for deductions and has the effect of pushing more Americans into higher tax brackets more quickly.

-The National Committee is concerned that, at some point, a proposal to move to a chained CPI for Social Security benefits may be considered an option for balancing the budget and cutting Social Security benefits.
-In fact, the House Republican Study Committee’s FY 2019 Substitute Budget Resolution included switching to the chained CPI for cost-of-living adjustments, increasing the full retirement age to 70 and indexing it for life expectancy.
-This proposal would reduce benefits for current and future retirees, while increasing their taxes.
+The National Committee is concerned that, at some point, a proposal to use a chained CPI to calculate Social Security’s annual cost-of-living adjustment (COLA) may be considered an option for balancing the budget and cutting Social Security benefits.
+In fact, the House Republican Study Committee’s (RSC’s) FY 2019 Substitute Budget Resolution included switching to the chained CPI for the COLA, increasing the full retirement age to 70 and indexing it for life expectancy.

 Background

 When automatic COLAs for Social Security benefits were enacted in the 1970’s, there was only one CPI index available for use – the CPI-W, which reflects price increases for urban wage earners and clerical workers, based on a fixed market basket of goods and services.
-The purpose of the COLA is to protect Social Security beneficiaries from the ravages of inflation.
+The purpose of the automatic COLA is to protect Social Security beneficiaries from the ravages of inflation without needing to rely on the ability and willingness of future Congresses and Presidents to increase benefits to help keep up with inflation.

 Beginning in 2000, a new index became available – the chained CPI-U. This index is updated to reflect changes in spending patterns as prices increase on a month-by-month basis, as opposed to every two years in earlier indices.
+It reflects substitution patterns among dissimilar categories of items.
 For example, if the price of apples increases while the price of bananas remains constant and consumers respond by buying fewer apples and more bananas, the current index does not fully account for the substitution, while a chained-CPI-U does.
-However, not all the “substitutions” are this simple – for example, consumers forced to spend more on fuel, may spend less on food – so that the ability of some groups, such as seniors with health care expenses, to adjust and make substitutions becomes difficult.
+However, not all the “substitutions” are this simple – for example, consumers forced to spend more on fuel, may spend less on food.
+The chained-CPI-U does not take into account the fact that the ability of some groups, such as seniors, whose health care expenses make up two to three times more of their budgets than younger households, may find it difficult, if not impossible, to make these substitutions.

 Finally, while the CPI-W and the CPI-E are updated annually, the chained CPI-U does not become final until two years after it is first published.
 Obviously, there are technical implications with using an initial number that could be revised two years later or waiting two years for a final number before applying a COLA.